gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-07-03-3A-initiation.md

   * **Y** value in the colorspace of both **YUV** and **YCrCb** indicates the **luminance**

-## Contrast-based Autofocus as the basic algorithm
+## Contrast Detection AutoFocus (CDAF)

   * measures the contrast at different lens positions
   * find the **maximum** contrast.
   * the contrast is defined as **the degree of sharpness** within an image

-## How to define contrast?
+### How to define contrast?

-  * The complexity of the autofocus algorithm depends on the method to define the contrast, which is different from company to company
+  The complexity of the autofocus algorithm depends on the method to define the contrast, which is different from company to company
-  * <span style="color:blue"> **Canny Edge Detection**  </span>: one basic method for assigning a contrast value, available in **OpenCV**.
+  1. Canny Edge Detection
-  * Tenengrad gradient method (using Sobel operator)
+  2. Tenengrad gradient method (using Sobel operator)
-  * Laplacian gradient method (using Laplace operator)
+  3. Laplacian gradient method (using Laplace operator)
-  * Variance method
+  4. Variance method

-## Other common algorithms
+## Other algorithms

   * <span style="color:blue"> PDAF (Phase Detection Auto Focus) </span>  [(YouTube video) PDAF vs Original AF](https://www.youtube.com/watch?v=IZ3Wdq8S1O0).
   * Machine Learning-based definition of contrast.